GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 * Release September 17, 2018

  - Added the ability to sort posts, pages, and category links by their priority values in their admin pages.
+ - Added additional validity checks for Map Gallery URIs.
+These changes trickle down to child themes as well.

 ### 3.2.0 ###
 * Release September 14, 2018